sifaka-ai/sifaka/docs/VISION.md

 - **New PydanticAI features** integrated into Sifaka as they become available

 ### Advanced Critics and Validators as Tools
-- **Enhanced feedback summarization** using both local and API-based models ✅ *Available now with T5, BART, and API models*
+- **Enhanced feedback summarization** using both local and API-based models
 - **Multi-modal critics** implemented as PydanticAI tools for text, code, and structured data
 - **Domain-specific validators** as specialized tools for legal, medical, and technical content
 - **Ensemble methods** that combine multiple validation tools